siddarthpatel/multi-select-dropdown/README.md

 # Multi Select Dropdown Menu App
-A simple dropdown app menu app which supports a single selected option and multiple selected option type.
+A simple dropdown menu app which supports a single select and multiple select option type as a prop.

 ---
 # Quick Start